WebberZone/knowledgebase/readme.txt

 5. Settings &raquo; Output
 6. Settings &raquo; Styles
 7. Shortcode for informative messages / alerts
+8. Knowledge Base widgets

 == Upgrade Notice ==

 = 1.9.0 =
-* Three new widgets added to display the sections, articles and breadcrumbs.
+* Three new widgets; Template enhancements; New options.
 Check the Changelog for more details